Asabeneh/30-Days-Of-Python/05_Day_Lists/05_lists.md

 ### Copying a List

 It is possible to copy a list by reassigning it to a new variable in the following way: list2 = list1.
 Now, list2 is a reference of list1, any changes we make in list2 will also modify the original, list2.
 But there are lots of case in which we do not like to modify the original instead we like to have a different copy.
-One of way avoid the problem above is using _copy()_.
+One of way of avoiding the problem above is using _copy()_.

 ```py
 # syntax